 Computer Science Faculty

 Mr. Chase is Gould Academy’s Director of Technology and Chair of the Computer Science Department.
 He came to Gould with over a decade’s experience in software engineering, systems integration, and project management.
 His enthusiasm for technology extends into the classroom where he teaches computer science classes.
-Mr. Chase lives close to campus with his wife, Darcy, daughter, Isabel ’20, and son, Alexander.
+Mr. Chase lives on campus with his wife, Darcy, and daughters Isabel ’20 and Allison.